 Again the crowd goes wild – some people in the front starting to speak in tongues.
 He raises his hands and silence gradually returns.

 “Now I’ve been all over the world and I can tell you that — some things?
 Some things never change.
-Take airplane peanuts for example.”
+Take aeroplane peanuts for example.”

-There’s a low murmur of laughter from the crowd as they imagine airplane peanuts.
+There’s a low murmur of laughter from the crowd as they imagine aeroplane peanuts.